 An affidavit of execution is a document that helps to confirm the validity of the will.
 This form is filled out by one of your witnesses, and states that they were with you when you signed your will, and that they were in the presence of you (the will-maker) as well as the other witness, and they confirm these statements to be true.

-Many people choose to get an affidavit of execution completed at the time they create their will, while others choose to get one in the future - it can also be completed after your passing.
+Many people choose to get an affidavit of execution completed at the time they create their will, while others choose to get one in the future.
+It can also be completed after your passing.

-Willful provides free affidavit of execution documents for each of our active provinces, but we do not have a notary on staff - you would need to pay to have the affidavit of execution notarized, which is typically $15-30.
-We have a partnership with Notary Pro in BC and Ontario to help you get this done easily online, and we’re working on additional partnerships in other provinces.
+Willful provides free affidavit of execution documents for each of our active provinces, but we do not have a notary on staff.
+You would need to pay to have the affidavit of execution notarized, which is typically $15-30.

 What happens if I named an executor in my will but they are unable/unwilling to act when I pass away?